Ombudsman Complaint Exposes Overpayments from Alaska Housing Finance Corporation

 The landlord’s issues include frequent overpayments made to landlords, insufficient recovery processes for these overpayments, and AHFC’s alleged noncompliance with the Alaska Landlord Tenant Act (ALTA).

-In correspondence with the Ombudsman’s office, the landlord reported that all three of their AHFC tenants had issues with overpayments, leading to a loss of $10,068 in public funds in one instance.
+In correspondence with the Ombudsman’s office, the landlord reported that their AHFC tenants had issues with overpayments, amounting to $10,068 for one tennant.
 The landlord alleges that with over 4,000 tenants in AHFC’s program, such errors may suggest systemic problems, could potentially cost the agency hundreds of thousands or even millions of dollars in losses.

-The complaint further contends that AHFC’s methods for recovering overpayments—often agency errors—can leave unrecoverable losses of public funds, especially if they were unaware of the overpayments.
+The complaint further contends that AHFC’s methods for recovering overpayments—often agency errors—can leave landlords with losses or the losses of public funds, especially if they were unaware of the overpayments.
 Additionally, they claim AHFC does not follow ALTA’s notification requirements, such as providing a full calendar month’s written notice for significant changes like rent adjustments or termination of assistance.

 While AHFC asserts that it is not obligated to follow ALTA since it is not referenced in the landlord-tenant rental agreement.
 The landlord disputes this claim, emphasizing that AHFC’s 12-page contract with landlords and tenants plays a crucial role in the rental process.